amazon-science/chronos-forecasting/README.md

 ## 📈 Usage

-To perform inference with Chronos or Chronos-Bolt models, the easiest way to install this package through `pip`:
+To perform inference with Chronos or Chronos-Bolt models, the easiest way is to install this package through `pip`:

 ```sh
 pip install chronos-forecasting